-- No clothing with worldly themes (Alcohol advertisement or suggestive statements).

-- For Church please dress nicely:

-- A dress is preferred

-- Nice dress slacks
+- No clothing with worldly themes (no alcohol advertisements or suggestive statements) - For church, please dress nicely: - A dress or skirt is preferred (knee-length or longer) - Nice slacks or jeans with no holes (no shorts) - No sleeveless tops

-Appropriate Footwear:
+Appropriate Footwear

 Because there are needles and trash that carry various bacteria and viruses, closed toed shoes are required at all job sites and ministries.
-Only around the base or at the beach are open toed shoes permitted.
-Flip-flops are okay for lounging around the base, but are not appropriate for church, ministry, and construction sites.
+Only around the base or at the beach are open-toed shoes permitted.
+Flip-flops are okay for lounging around the base but are not appropriate for church, ministry, and construction sites.

-Recommended Personal to be brought by Team Members: Passport Bible Picture I.D.
-Notebook/Journal/Pen Canteen/Water Bottle Ministry Tools Glasses & Contacts (Cleaning Sol.)
-Medication (in original container) Swimsuit Shampoo Deodorant Brush / Comb Soap Casual & Work Clothes Shoes: Dress & Work Sunscreen 50 SPF or higher Sunglasses Dress Clothes (Church) Flashlight Tissue/Baby Wipes Camera Gifts for New Friends Snacks Hand Sanitizer Pocket Spanish Dictionary Spending Money (Small Bills Only) Chapstick Anti-Diarrhea Medication Food for Special Dietary Needs
+Recommended Personal Items for Team Members

+Passport Bible Picture I.D.

+Notebook/Journal/Pen Canteen/Water Bottle Ministry Tools

+Glasses & Contacts (Cleaning Sol.)
+Medication (in original container) Swimsuit

+Shampoo Deodorant Brush/Comb

+Soap Casual & Work Clothes Dress & Work Shoes

+Sunscreen (50 SPF or higher) Sunglasses Dress Clothes (for church)

+Flashlight Tissues/Baby Wipes Camera

+Gifts for New Friends Snacks Hand Sanitizer

+Pocket Spanish Dictionary Spending Money (small bills only) Chapstick

+Anti-Diarrheal Medication

+Food for Special Dietary Needs

 Please contact Puente de Amistad about your special dietary needs.
-In most cases, it's recommended to bring specialty items along or purchase them in San Diego on the way to the base.
-Puente staff will do their best to accommodate your needs but it is not their responsibility.
-It is up to the individual team member to be prepared for their special dietary needs.
+In most cases, it is recommended to bring specialty items along or purchase them in San Diego on the way to the base.
+Puente staff will do their best to accommodate your needs, but ultimately it is up to the individual team member to be prepared for any special dietary needs.

-Recommended Construction Tools for Team Members:
+Recommended Construction Tools for Team Members

 Tool Belt Hammer Sunscreen

 Work Gloves Screwdrivers Sunglasses

-Tape Measure Cats-claw Water bottle
+Tape Measure Cat's-claw Water bottle

 Construction Square Hand Sanitizer Hat

-Ministry Items:
+Ministry Items

 It is the team's responsibility to bring and provide all ministry items for their team.
-It is not the responsibility of Puente de Amistad to supply ministry items for the team.